-Suggested in 2005 by J.E.
-Hirsch to measure the productivity and scientific impact of scientists.

-According to Hirsch,

-a scholar has index h if h of his n papers have at least h citations each, and the other n-h papers have at most h citations each.
+- Suggested in 2005 by J.E.
+Hirsch to measure the productivity and scientific impact of scientists. - According to Hirsch, a scholar has index h if h of the scholar's n papers have at least h citations each, and the other n - h papers have at most h citations each.

-Thus, the h-index shall be higher for truly influential scientists as compared to those who simply feed the paper mill.
+- Thus, the h-index shall be higher for truly influential scientists as compared to those who simply feed the paper mill. - However, the h-index does not account for particularly successful publications.